pcdshub/pcdshub.github.io/source/installation.rst

 Using In-Development Packages
 =============================
-It is possible to develop new packages without creating your own environments.
+It is possible to develop new packages without creating your own environment.
+This is useful if you made changes to a library or multiple libraries and want to test how they interact with eachother and with the rest of the released ecosystem.
 The recommended way to do this is to use ``$PYTHONPATH`` to mask the shared packages with your in-development packages.

 Tools are provided in our
 `Engineering Tools <https://github.com/pcdshub/engineering_tools>`_ repo